DiffFacto: Controllable Part-Based 3D Point Cloud Generation with Cross Diffusion: Results

 \parahead{Comparison with Global Shape Code Baselines} \cref{tab:global-code-comp} shows the intra-part scores of our approach compared to the global shape baselines, showcasing that our approach learns better individual part-level distributions.

 \parahead{Comparison with Control-Enabled Baselines} \cref{tab:controllable-comp} shows the inter-part scores of our approach compared to the control-enabled baselines.
-We output more coherent shapes than the baselines that naively enable part-level control with no modeling of part relationships.
+We output more coherent shapes than the baselines that naively enable part-level control without the modeling of part relationships

 \parahead{Plausibility} We use the car category containing the least training data originally with 704 shapes (Orig.), and augment it with 700 randomly generated shapes by \methodname ($+$ Multi).
-Moreover, we our capability for control by augmenting with only 60 (controlled) race cars, with very few examples in the original training data. \cref{tab:sem-seg} shows that in both cases off-the-shelf part segmentation networks improve by augmenting the training set with our generated shapes.
+Moreover, we test our capability for control by augmenting with only 60 (controlled) race cars, with very few examples in the original training data. \cref{tab:sem-seg} shows that in both cases off-the-shelf part segmentation networks improve by augmenting the training set with our generated shapes.

 \parahead{Human Study} Our human study has 100 participants comparing our approach with the control-enabled baselines, \ie Ctrl-ShapeGF and Ctrl-LION.
-We drew 10 shapes from each of the methods with randomly selected part to edit, and on average the participants favour \textbf{85\%} (8.5 out of 10) of our generated shapes more than other baselines.
+We drew 10 shapes from each of the methods with randomly selected parts to edit, and on average the participants favour \textbf{85\%} (8.5 out of 10) of our generated shapes more than other baselines.